-The adoption of Internet opened new avenues for the real estate industry to expand its reach and improve property sales.
-Realestate and Domain are the popular real estate listing sites to display homes for sales.
-As people became dependent on online listings, the “first showing” of a house is effectively happening through the web, and the success of the “first showing” stage depends on a single aspect – photography.
+The adoption of the Internet opened new avenues for the real estate industry to expand its reach and improve property sales.
+Realestate and Domain are the popular real estate listing sites to display homes for sale.
+As people became dependent on online listings, the “first showing” of a house is effectively happening through the web and the success of the “first showing” stage depends on a single aspect – your property photography.
 Let’s understand real estate photography from the seller’s perspective.

 The Seller’s Perspective

 A seller does not usually think about real estate photography when hiring a real estate agent.
 The seller is interested in determining the value of the home and in getting the home ready for ‘sale’.

 However, having said this, the seller will be disappointed to see poor quality photos of their house.
 The seller trusts the real estate agent to handle the real estate marketing, and when pictures turn out poorly, it’s certainly disappointing as it directly impacts the selling potential of the listed property.

 As a result, the seller can choose a hire a real estate photography expert directly.